martadelka/martadelka/README.md

    📫 How to contact me: <a href='mailto:oamedvedeva777@gmail.com'>oamedvedeva777@gmail.com</a>
 </p>

+## ⚙️ Tech skills
+*   HTML5
+*   CSS3
+*   JavaScript
+*   React Hooks & Components
+*   REST API

+### My opensource projects

+*   [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
+Some parts of the image can be excluded from the comparison.
+*   [JavaRush TelegramBot](https://github.com/javarushcommunity/javarush-telegrambot) - JavaRush Telegram bot from the community to the community

 <!--
 **martadelka/martadelka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.